Practical advice for clinicians caring for immunocompromised persons who wish to travel or who have travelled to

 - pain behind the eyes

 There have been cases of likely sexual transmission of Zika virus infection (mainly male-to-female, but also male-to-male and female-to-male).
 The overall risk of sexual transmission is considered to be low, but it is not known whether the risk of sexual transmission of Zika virus is different in people with immune problems.

-Contact your GP or specialist if you have concerns about potential sexual transmission after visiting an area with high or moderate Zika virus risk or following Zika virus infection.
+Contact your GP or specialist if you have concerns about potential sexual transmission after visiting a country or area with Zika virus risk or following Zika virus infection.
 See advice on preventing sexual transmission of Zika virus.

 Travel medicine services: patients with complex medical problems